giuraionut/task-manager-backend/README.md

   * Chat history is saved in the database.
   * Notifications are saved in the database.
 * Allows file (image for avatar) upload.

-## Frontend features
-* Form validation for user input.
-* Responsive interface suited for desktop and mobile devices.